The women who brought Lara Croft to life

 Blond only played Croft in the character’s very first outing, “Tomb Raider,” which released on Oct.
 25, 1996.
 However, bits of her original recordings — the grunts and sound bites players hear as they explore and solve puzzles as Croft — also featured in Tomb Raiders II and III (released in 1997 and 1998 respectively) alongside the dialogue of Judith Gibbins.
 Much like Blond, Gibbins had no real sense of Croft’s legacy at the time.
 When she went to audition, Gibbins didn’t even know what Croft looked like.
 She only tried out because the studio was based in her hometown of Derby, England.

 “In 1997 my brother, Martin, was working as a programmer at Core Design [the original studio behind Tomb Raider].
-He told me they were holding auditions for a voice over for Lara Croft,” Gibbins said.
+He told me they were holding auditions for a voice-over for Lara Croft,” Gibbins said.
 “At the time, I had no idea who this character was or even what the games were all about.”

 At the time, the identity of Croft was kept secret to maintain the character’s mystique.
 While Gibbins was credited in the games as “Voice of Lara,” she said her appearances at conventions were restricted.
 For a brief time in the ‘90s, Croft was an icon on par with Mickey Mouse.
 And like Disney Park employees who must never break character or be spotted removing their costume, Croft, as if by magic, simply existed.
 During convention appearances, Gibbins remained hidden while a digital Croft appeared on a screen in her stead, taking answers from the audience.
 Gibbins heard them through an earpiece and answered in character.